eljh94/ProductReviewWebsite/README.md

 ### `npm test:e2e`

 Launches the testcafe test runner using chrome.
-If you do not have chrome switch the browser in package.json to firefox.
+If you do not have chrome switch the browser in `package.json` to firefox or alike.

+### `npm run prettier`

+Runs prettier and formats any unprettified code.

+### `npm run compile`

+Compiles the typescript files and reports any compilation errors.

 ### `npm run build`